Conan-Wen/Conan_Wen_Note/JavaScriptNote/JavaScript.md

     }
     ```

+- if else statement

   - The code1 will be executed while the condition is true.
 And the code2 will be executed while the condition is false.

   - ```javascript
     if (condition) {
         //code1